Last modified December 17, 2025

 Naming the bundle’s App resource

-The first, not so obvious, consequence of installing a bundle in a management cluster before its nested apps are installed in the workload cluster, is the requirement for name uniqueness.
-When a given app bundle is to be installed for more than one workload cluster, each App custom resource instance of this bundle must be given a unique name within the management cluster.
+The first, not so obvious, consequence of installing a bundle in a management cluster before its nested apps are installed in the workload cluster is the requirement for name uniqueness.
+When a given app bundle is to be installed for more than one workload cluster, each App custom resource instance must be given a unique name within the management cluster.

-It becomes natural for solitary apps, for example, the Hello World app, that when one needs to install it twice in the workload cluster, both App custom resources instances must be named uniquely.
-It’s natural because both live under the same namespace, but even if we could break them into separate namespaces, this uniqueness would still be demanded because both apps targets the same workload cluster, hence must be distinguished by its operators.
+It becomes natural for solitary apps (for example, the [Hello World app]) that when you need to install it twice in the workload cluster, both App custom resource instances must be named uniquely.
+It’s natural because both live under the same namespace.
+Even if we could break them into separate namespaces, this uniqueness would still be required because both apps target the same workload cluster and must be distinguished by its operators.

-It’s less obvious for the bundle apps, because these are usually scattered across the namespaces for the corresponding workload clusters from the very beginning, hence giving the impression they’re isolated, which we already know to not be the case.
-Not complying to this rule results in apps competing over certain resources, and hence conflicting.
+It’s less obvious for the bundle apps, because these are usually scattered across the namespaces for the corresponding workload clusters from the very beginning.
+This gives the impression they’re isolated, which we already know to not be the case.
+Not complying with this rule results in apps competing over certain resources, and hence conflicting.

 Let’s walk through an example to understand it better.